devclokoja/weekly-challenges/week1/README.md

 ## Web/ Mobile Development

-### What you will create

 Imagine every time you wanted to give someone your contact details or your business card but you didn't have it on you.
 Well, now you can get them to download your business card as an app or view it as a website.

 #### Web Development

-Build a responsive Mi Card personal business card website and deploy to [Netlify](https://netlify.com/), [GitHub Pages](https://pages.github.com/) or [Vercel](https://vercel.com).
+Build a responsive Mi Card personal business card website and deploy to [Netlify](https://netlify.com/), [GitHub Pages](https://pages.github.com/) or [Vercel](https://vercel.com) with details:

+- Full name
+- Job title
+- Telephone
+- Email address
+- Website URL

 ![](https://github.com/devclokoja/weekly-challenges/blob/master/_assets/web01.png?raw=true)

 #### Mobile Development

-Build a Mi Card personal business card app mobile application.
+Build a Mi Card personal business card app mobile application with details:

+- Full name
+- Job title
+- Telephone
+- Email address
+- Website URL

 ![](https://github.com/devclokoja/weekly-challenges/blob/master/_assets/mobile01.png?raw=true)